Miami-Jacobs Career College

-Miami-Jacobs Career College is a for-profit college with locations throughout Ohio.
+Miami-Jacobs Career College is a private for-profit career college with locations throughout Ohio.
 Miami-Jacobs Career College has locations in several Ohio cities: Columbus, Dayton, Sharonville, Springboro, and Troy.
-The school offers degrees in nursing, cosmetology, healthcare, accounting, criminal justice, and graphic design.

 History

 A penmanship expert named Edwin D. Babbitt opened the Miami Commercial School.
 One of Babbitt's early students, A. D. Wilt, earned his tuition by serving as the school's janitor.
 Two years later, Wilt became president of the school.
 He held the position for 52 years.
 Initially, training was offered in shorthand, business methods, arithmetic, and penmanship.
 Typing courses were added later.